 Welcome!
-I am a Visiting Assistant Professor at the University of Toledo.
-I research global Anglophone literature with a focus on 18th- and 19th-century poetics and aesthetics.
-More specifically, my research interests converge at the intersection of Anglophone literature and representations of the “East”—how Orientalist subjects and environments take shape in literary, artistic, and cultural objects.
-For example, my book project, Romanticism and the Poetics of Orientation, identifies a new mode of cultural production, what I deem a “poetics of orientation,” in nineteenth-century transatlantic literature.
-This “poetics of orientation” looks beyond nation-based literary aesthetics and roots the self-formation of the poetic subject in obfuscated forms of cultural difference.
+I am an Assistant Professor of English at the University of Toledo.
+I research and teach global Anglophone literature with a focus on 18th- and 19th-century poetics and aesthetics.
+My first book project, Romanticism and the Poetics of Orientation, identifies a new mode of cultural production, what I deem a “poetics of orientation,” in nineteenth-century transatlantic literature.
+This “poetics of orientation” roots the self-formation of the poetic subject in forms of cultural difference.
 In addition to nineteenth-century topics, I also work on global Asian culture and multiethnic U.S. literatures.
-My next book project traces Asian North American culture during the late nineteenth century, specifically through print culture and newspapers.
-I have published work in the LA Review of Books,The Keats-Shelley Review, The Keats-Shelley Journal, The Journal of Commonwealth and Postcolonial Studies, and Essays in Romanticism (forthcoming).
-In my teaching, I design public-facing interdisciplinary literature, writing, and theory courses with themes related to humanitarian, sociocultural, and geopolitical challenges.
+My next book project, The Yellow Nineteenth Century, traces Asian North American culture traces Asian American culture through print culture and newspapers in the postbellum period.
+My research has been supported by the NEH, the American Antiquarian Society, the Boston Athenaeum, the Society of Nineteenth-Century Americanists, and others.
+I have published work in the Essays in Romanticism, LA Review of Books, Pleiades: Literature in Context, The Keats-Shelley Review, The Keats-Shelley Journal, Shondaland, The Journal of Global Postcolonial Studies, and elsewhere.
+My poetry has been nominated for a 2020 Pushcart Prize.
+My award-winning debut book of poems, Body Facts, will be released by Diode Editions on June 15, 2021.